Chart Color Schemes

 Yallambie is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Yallambie, as per the latest Census data, 89.3% of dwellings were houses, with the remaining 10.7% being semi-detached homes, apartments, or other types.
-This is in contrast to Melbourne metro's figures of 67.9% houses and 32.1% other dwellings.
-Home ownership in Yallambie stood at 34.1%, with mortgaged properties making up 39.3% and rented dwellings accounting for 26.6%.
-The median monthly mortgage repayment in the area was $2,167, higher than Melbourne metro's average of $2,000.
-Median weekly rent in Yallambie was recorded at $340, compared to Melbourne metro's $390.
-Nationally, Yallambie's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were lower than the national figure of $375.
+Yallambie's dwelling structure, as per the latest Census, consisted of 89.3% houses and 10.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's figures of 67.9% houses and 32.1% other dwellings.
+Home ownership in Yallambie stood at 34.1%, with mortgaged dwellings at 39.3% and rented ones at 26.6%.
+The median monthly mortgage repayment was $2,167, higher than Melbourne metro's average of $2,000.
+Median weekly rent in Yallambie was $340, compared to Melbourne metro's $390.
+Nationally, Yallambie's mortgage repayments were significantly higher at $2,167 against the Australian average of $1,863, while rents were lower at $340 compared to the national figure of $375.

 Frequently Asked Questions - Housing